jidongxiao/CSCI1200-DataStructures/old_hws/07_search_engine/README.md

+**Note:** Sample output files will be added later; submitty autograder will not open until Friday afternoon.

 <!-- Clarification

 We made a clarification on the discussion forum.
 In case you didn't pay attenton there, we are adding the clarification here.